bbninja1/BenjaminShirk_ST10081854_ProgPart1/README.md

 FilePath - Method to find the file in bin Debug and store the data in a string array.

-ReadToTree - Reads data from a file and populates a tree.
+ReadToTree - Method that reads data from a file and populates a tree.

-Classes - Generates the nodes for the classes(1-3)
+Classes - Method that generates the nodes for the classes(1-3)

+Button Displays - Methods that display values on the provided buttons based on the given node class.

+Shuffle Buttons - Method that shuffles the order of buttons randomly.

+AssignButtonValues - Methods that assign values to buttons based on the first and second digits of the current key.

+Validation - Methods to check if the first digit of the current key matches the first character of the provided text.

+SetUpClass - Method to display classes (Class 2 and 3) as we go through the hierarchy.

+Check Results - Methods that hold messages whether the user is correct or incorrect.

+Add Buttons - Method to add answer buttons to the list of buttons.

+Update Score - Method that will Update Score.

+Reset Score - Method that Resets the Score and Labels.

+Timer - Method that Sets Up the Timer.

+New Game - Method that will generate a New Game and that will therefore re-start the form to generate a new game.

 --------------------------------------------------------------------------------------------------------------------------------------

 Extra/Gamification Features
 -----
-Features are the same plus 1 added
+Features are the same plus 1 additional feature added

-Gamification features added - Progress bar in the FindingCallNumbers game that will indicate what percentage you got correctly in the hierachy.
+Gamification features added - Progress bar in the FindingCallNumbers game that will indicate what percentage you got correctly in the hierarchy.
                             - Score/Total Score that will add up every game the user does.
                             - Added A Timer at the top to show how long the game has taken.